 7) This list, in some ways, is American-heavy, but in other ways it’s not.
 Five Americans and a German-American make the list.
 No other country received more love.
 Some might resent the heavy American presence, considering the United States has existed for less than 10 percent of Western history, but I’ll try to make the best defense I can with each figure.
 For now, I’ll say that only the German-American made the top dozen, so while they might win the quantity contest, other countries have more quality.
 France and England, by the way, have five each in the top 30, but whereas France doesn’t sniff the top 10, their old rivals across the English Channel own 30 percent of it.
 The other represented countries are Germany with four; ancient Greece, ancient Rome, modern Italy, and the medieval Frankish kingdom with two each; and we have one Scot, one Pole, and one Russian.
 Spain didn’t place anyone, but what can you expect from a country that takes a siesta every day?

-8) Keep in mind that beyond the Top 30, I will probably mention about a hundred more names that missed the cut.
-With many entries, I will frequently dedicate some space to others of the same field or era who one could argue should have made the list.
+8) Keep in mind that beyond the Top 30, I will mention many more names that missed the cut.
+I will frequently dedicate some space to others of the same field or era who one could argue should have made the list.

 9) Only two women made the list.
-The truth of the matter is that men dominate Western history, especially before the last hundred years.
+The truth is that men dominate Western history, especially before the last century.
 Until recently, women were rarely in position to effect change on any macro level.
-Only five Top 30 figures saw the twentieth century, so it was unlikely that many women made the cut (though both women lived centuries earlier).
+Only five Top 30 figures saw the twentieth century, so it was unlikely that many women made the cut.

 10) Regarding that twentieth century number, one might think that having five relatively recent people is too many, considering the grand scope of history.
 One might argue that someone from early in history created more ripples over the centuries than someone alive in the 1900s.
 Perhaps.
 However, I wanted to avoid the “earlier is more consequential” trap.
 For example, Isaac Newton is an extraordinarily influential figure — perhaps the most important scientist of all time and surely in anyone’s top 10 historical figures list.
 But without his mother, there’s no Isaac Newton.
 And since his mother created Newton and surely had one other effect on something else, does she now supersede Newton in influence?
 And, by the same logic, what about her mother?